 According to the story, the Americans working at Checkpoint Charlie applauded, and the East German guards lowered the barricades the very next day.

 Americans all hear about the fall of the Berlin Wall in 1989; that did happen, but not completely.
 Parts of the Wall still stand in Berlin.
-One of those fragments is called the East Side Gallery, which is one of the coolest large-scale “up yours” monuments people have ever directed at totalitarian regimes.
+One of those fragments is called the East Side Gallery, which is one of the coolest large-scale “up yours” monuments people have ever directed at totalitarian regimes, up there with the Lennon Wall in Prague.

 After East and West Germany were reunited, a group of artists were called in to paint their representations of communism and the fall thereof on the East German side of the wall.
 There are some very creative interpretations of the regime and its removal on the Wall.
 In a way, through the East Side Gallery, the Berlin Wall bears witness to the demise of everything it helped to perpetuate.